# #

 MAIS ABSOLUMENT!
 BY REVEALING THE CRUCIAL — AND SKIPPED

 Most views of Paris contain major omissions.
-Revealing them leads to reinterpreting much of the French past, to seeing the city differently — and to awareness of distortions that in their broad strokes are universal.
+Revealing them leads to reinterpreting much of the French past, to seeing the city differently and to awareness of a disinformation that in its broad strokes is universal.

 # # #